ramsalue/order-management-system/README.md

 # MELI Order Management System

 REST API for managing clients, items, and orders in the MELI e-commerce platform.
-Built with Spring Boot 3.0, Java 17, and PostgreSQL.
+Built with Spring Boot 3.2, Java 17, and PostgreSQL.

 ## Project Overview

 This project was developed as part of the Digital NAO Backend Developer Certification program to solve technical issues in MELI's order management system.
-The system provides a robust and flexible approach to order processing with proper database management, environment configuration, and comprehensive API documentation.
+The system provides a robust and flexible approach to order processing with proper database management, environment configuration, comprehensive API documentation, and thorough testing.

 ## Table of Contents